 Want a professional opinion?
 Talk to the experts in small bathroom renovations

-Got a vision in mind for your bathroom but not sure how to pull it all together?
+Got a vision in mind for your small bathroom but not sure how to pull it all together?
 The team at WA Assett can help create something specially made for your living requirements and aesthetic tastes.

 Our Perth bathroom designers at WA Assett can cast their eye over your current bathroom and provide recommendations on everything from colour, tiling, and tapware, to more practical considerations like storage and accessibility.